‘World’s Sexiest Nurse’ Lauren Drain Shows Off Growing Baby Bump In Sports Bra & Tiny Shorts

 Others were quick to compliment her beauty.

-“YOU LOOK AMAZING” praised a passionate fan.
+“YOU LOOK AMAZING,” praised a passionate fan.

 “Sooooo gorgeous,” agreed another.